 Skip to content

-Round 1 Changes to the Privacy Act – Coming soon to a board room near you!
+Changes to the Privacy Act – Coming soon to a board room near you!

-At long last, “the first tranche” of changes to the Australian Privacy Act were tabled in Parliament in September 2024.
+At long last, “the first tranche” of changes to the Australian Privacy Act (Cth) 1988 were tabled in Parliament in September 2024.
 Although fewer in number than expected, the first-round reforms tabled are the first steps in updating the baseline privacy provisions for businesses and the privacy rights of individuals.

 The Privacy Act is crucial for shaping a business’s approach to cybersecurity.
 It mandates that businesses implement adequate security measures to protect personal information, thereby preventing data breaches and building consumer trust.
 By integrating privacy and data requirements into cybersecurity strategies, businesses can better protect sensitive information and reduce the risk of penalties.